CartoDB/cartoframes/docs/developer-center/guides/02-Quickstart.md

     basemap=basemaps.darkmatter
 )
 ```
+And now you have an interactive visualization!

 ## Use a Visualization Helper

-CARTOframes has a set of built-in [Helper Methods]({{ site.url }}/developers/cartoframes/guides/helper-methods-part-1/) that can be used to create visualizations with default style, legends and popups, all together!.
+In the steps above, you saw how to add each component to a map manually which gives you greater flexibility in customizing the individual pieces of your map.

+Next, let's take a look at creating a similar map using the `color_category_layer` which is one of the built-in [Visualization Helpers](LINK TO EXAMPLES) available in CARTOframes.
+Using a helper, you can quickly create a visualization with default styles,legends, popups, and widgets all together!

 ```py
 from cartoframes.viz.helpers import color_category_layer